Books & Workbooks

 Your Defiant Child: Eight Steps to Better Behavior

-By Russell Barkley and Christine Benton
+By: Russell Barkley and Christine Benton

 This book clearly explains what causes defiance, when it becomes a problem and how it can be resolved.
 The 8-step program stresses consistency and cooperation, promoting changes through a system of praise, rewards and mild punishment.